razaibi/zaunic-lite/README.md

 ### Zaunic Lite

 This is Golang based code generator.
+This is a light weight version that uses _yml_ files and _go.tmpl_ files to generate code.

 ### Steps to Setup.